babakhani/PersianDate/doc/leapyear.md

 I designed a test to understand the differences between these algorithms.

-Check total leap years in next 3003 year after 1396, Difference test between persianDateAstro, persianDateAlgo, jalaali
+Check total leap years in next 3003 year after 1396, Difference test between Astronomical, Algorithmic and some other algorithms I found.

 you can see this result by run mocha test.